dadrian/dadrian.io/content/blog/posts/open-world-games-trends.md

 worse than they were in the mid-2010s post-Skyrim.

-This means I'm mostly wrong---**_games overall_ can't be getting worse because they're more open-world or more franchise-y than they used to be, because they're actually _less_ of both**.
+This means I'm mostly wrong---**_games overall_ can't be getting worse because they're _more_ open-world or _more_ franchise-y than they used to be, since they're actually _less_ of both**.

 Instead, I think I'm just [old][old-man-yells].